Fresh fruit all year round from your own backyard really can be enjoyed by those living in a temperate-climate.

-I find it fascinating that folk would eschew an apple or pawpaw that has been pecked by a toppie, but have no qualms about munching perfect-looking fruit despite the unseen herbicides and other poisons.
+I find it fascinating that folk would eschew an apple or pawpaw that has been pecked by a bird but have no qualms about munching perfect-looking fruit despite the unseen pesticides.

-It’s a terrifying thought to me, though most are completely unaware of it, that none of the food that we eat in South Africa is tested for pesticide-residues.
-Is it any wonder there are so many suffering from tumours and autoimmune diseases?
+It’s a terrifying thought to me, most are completely unaware of it that none of the food that we eat in South Africa is tested for pesticide-residues.
+Is it any wonder there are tens of thousands suffering from tumours and autoimmune diseases?

-is coming to an end but there is still a lemon every day to have in a
+The citrus is coming to an end but there is still a lemon every day to have in a glass of water and in our hummus.
+A few drops improve the bread-dough too.

-Cherry tomatoes are in abundance, growing like weeds and bringing colour and well-being to our salads.
+Cherry tomatoes are in abundance, growing like weeds and bringing colour to our salads; and well-being too.

-There’s strong research that a tomato a day keeps the urologist at bay; the lycopene is the wonder phytochemical that helps prevent tumours in the prostate-gland, and I’m sure others too.
+There’s strong research that a tomato a day keeps the urologist at bay.
+The lycopene is the wonder phytonutrient that helps prevent tumours in the prostate-gland; and I am sure others too.

-So too the Catawba pop-grapes and Cape gooseberries that we enjoy for more than half the year, and as a jam for the rest of the seasons.
+So too the Catawba pop-grapes and Cape gooseberries that we enjoy for more than six months; and as jams for the rest of the year.

-The cherry-guavas are swelling fast and it won’t be long before I’m enjoying half a dozen of them every morning, straight from the bushes every morning on my little jaunt.
-They make the most divine jelly too.
+The cherry-guavas are swelling fast and it won’t be long before I am enjoying half a dozen of them every morning, straight from the bushes on my little jaunt.
+They make the most divine jelly and mead too.

 The avocados are bursting and by May, and for the next nine-months, we will be enjoying at least one, and sometimes more, every day for lunch; we never seem to tire of them.
 Often we will use it instead of butter on our bread.